-The D/F torch is famous for the fact that if it is chilled properly, the welder can grab the front of the torch with their bare hand and it will be cold to the touch seconds after welding.
+The D/F torch is famous for the fact, that if it is chilled properly, the welder can grab the chrome front water-cooled barrel (not the copper gas nozzle/cup) of the torch with their bare hand and it will be cold to the touch seconds after welding.
 With the proper chiller, this can be done even after a 4 hour arc time.

-Make certain the cooling water supply is at least the minimum flow rate of 3 quarts per minute (for each inner body), at 40 psi (80 psi maximum) with a 5 gallon reservoir and 15,000 BTU/hr cooling capacity.
+Make certain the cooling water supply is at least the minimum flow rate of 1 gallon per minute (for each inner body), at 40 psi (80 psi maximum) with a 6 gallon reservoir and a recommended 30,000 BTU/hr cooling capacity.
 Gun ratings are affected by shielding gas used, arc time, cooling time and inlet water temperature.
 Water outlet temperature should not exceed 27°C (80°F).
 The torch's water out & power cable is not cooled until the coolant has gone through the torch and out the water out & power cable.
 If water is not flowing through the D/F torch for at least 1 minute prior to striking an arc, when you apply the power and water hits the "hot" water/out & power cable, you will generate steam.
 Steam can damage the torches internals in seconds causing a leak.
 It can also blow out the torches water/out & power cable.
 A flow switch can be installed after the return line ensuring that coolant is present at the return line prior to striking an arc.

-When High-Deposition GMAW or extended periods of arc time are used, it is recommended that a liquid chiller be considered with a larger reservoir and a minimum of 30,000 BTU/hr cooling capacity.
+When High-Deposition GMAW, high current density, high amperages, preheat, or extended periods of arc time are used, a refrigerated liquid chiller with a larger reservoir is required.
 Precise temperature control maintains the cooling at a constant 13°C (55°F) temperature, thus prolonging the life of the welding equipment and more specifically extending the service life of the gas nozzle and current tip.

-A refrigerated liquid chiller for GMAW may be obtained from:
+A water chiller or refrigerated liquid chiller for GMAW may be obtained from:

-For single torch chillers: Dynaflux - 800-334-4420 - www.dynaflux.com
+For normal duty cycle single torch chillers: Dynaflux - 800-334-4420 - www.dynaflux.com